 Canon R6 vs Nikon D5500

 The Canon EOS R6 and the Nikon D5500 are two digital cameras that were announced, respectively, in July 2020 and January 2015.
-The Canon R6 is a mirrorless interchangeable lens camera, while the D5500 is a DSLR.
-The cameras are based on a full frame (Canon R6) and an APS-C (D5500) sensor.
+The R6 is a mirrorless interchangeable lens camera, while the D5500 is a DSLR.
+The cameras are based on a full frame (R6) and an APS-C (D5500) sensor.
 The Canon has a resolution of 20 megapixels, whereas the Nikon provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.